ServiceInnovationLab/staging-site/_insights/labtips.md

 * An open-door policy for visitors and working is a default and supports engagement and knowledge sharing
 * A neutral space can support cross-agency work and encourage collaboration by tacitly removing perceptions of ownership
 * Hosting visitors is an opportunity to model how you work - showing not telling
-* A dedicated space is helpful but not essential, or justification for a lab on its own
+* A dedicated space is helpful but not essential, and it's difficult for it to be the primary offer of a lab team.

 #### Questions to explore